 Shamwari is situated at the beautiful Garden Route, close to the ocean and offers lots of activities you can join in the weekends

-You will enjoy this experience with like-minded people from all over the world
+You will enjoy this experience with up to 20 like-minded people from all over the world

 We work with volunteer projects that offer meaningful learning experiences and the space to experience the remarkable wildlife you’ll be supporting.
 Most projects only take between 10 and 20 volunteers, so the earlier we start planning your trip, the better.
 The best time to start making arrangements is six to eight months before your planned departure date – especially if you want to volunteer during peak seasons, including around school holidays.